nimcoh0/jdry-injector/README.md

-The injector inject Class and Filed   .
+The injector inject Class and Filed at a remount Jvm  .

 to inject class :

     Object[] inject(String fullClassName,Object[] args,Class[] types,ClassType classType)

 **classType** :
 	SINGLETON,
 INITIALIZE,
 INITIALIZE_NO_PARAM